EngBaz/Financial-Multi-Agent-Analyst/README.md

 It leverages OpenAI's GPT models for analysis, yfinance for historical cryptocurrency data, and serper for news retrieval.

 ### Why is it Useful?
-Investing in the stock market often requires hours of research, financial literacy, and keeping up with news.
+Investing in the cryptocurrency market often requires hours of research, financial literacy, and keeping up with news.
 This bot automates these tasks by providing a one-stop solution for all your research needs.
 It not only provides raw data but also offers AI-powered insights to make your investment decisions more informed.